sbseltzer/kioku-srs/MODEL.md

 ## Sharing

+The most difficult problem to solve is the sharing problem.
+Note Templates, Addons, Decks, and individual Notes/Cards are great candidates for sharing with others.
+It'd be very nice if these could be optionally managed by separate Git repos.

+### Decks
+Sharing decks is something any respectable SRS supports.
+With Git, a unique use-case arises: Open Source SRS Decks.
+The RTK deck could be updated to stay in sync with Kanji Koohi.
+In addition, the Template for it may need updates to ensure hotlinks still work (a problem I encountered with the shared Anki deck).
+Perhaps dozens of people needed to make that change when one of them could have made a PR and solved it for everyone.
+If a keyword was changed for the better, but the user had already changed it to suit their preferences, a merge conflict would occur.
+This could technically happen on any field, but the others are less likely to change.
+The same might happen if the user makes slight adjustments to the hotlink on the Template, or remove fields that are maintained upstream.
+Additive changes on separate lines would be safest for the user so as not to compromise merge safety, especially the kind that cause clientside postprocessing.

+For instance, I often add senses of a keyword in parentheses to the end of ambiguous keywords in my RTK deck.
+If the keyword was modified upstream to better reflect the sense it was meant in, a merge conflict would occur when pull from the upstream repository to update my fork.
+This could have been mitigated by adding a new field to the template, and using it in one of two ways.
+1. Modify the front side of the template to format the senses in parentheses for me.
+2. Modify the front side by adding a script contained in my media folder that postprocesses the card, modifying the keyword to include the value in my senses field.
+The latter is the safest way, but it's the more complicated way to go.

+If a bad maintainer causes a change to field IDs, or worse - sides, that could cause all sorts of unexpected problems for users, since now all of their notes would need to change.

+Decks are dependent on Note Templates, and in very specialized cases on Addons.

 Sharing decks, note types, notes, and addons is desirable.
 In what way, though?
 There are many use-cases that become available with Git, and many ways to go about it.

 With Addons, there's a strong analogy to submodules, but some people may prefer to modify them and keep them versioned in their own history.